-If you choose to purchase beats exclusively the price tag will be A LOT higher, typically from $250+, a common figure that i see most producers in the industry through out is $500, so if buying beats online exclusively is the direction you want to go in for your project, be prepared to have some budget behind you.
+If you choose to purchase beats exclusively the price tag will be A LOT higher, typically from $250+, a common figure that I see most producers in the industry throughout is $500, so if buying beats online exclusively is the direction you want to go in for your project, be prepared to have some budget behind you.

 What is my best option?

-Generally most artists will choose between Basic and Premium licenses for budgeting reasons, but however in my experience it’s very common that artists come back later and ask to negotiate rates for the exclusive beat, baring in mind that the artist would have purchased lease previously from me, this is when i am most likely to negotiate an exclusive deal.
+Generally, most artists will choose between Basic and Premium licenses for budgeting reasons, but however in my experience, it’s very common that artists come back later and ask to negotiate rates for the exclusive beat, baring in mind that the artist would have purchased lease previously from me, this is when i am most likely to negotiate an exclusive deal.

 What if buy a lease and then another artist buys the exclusive of the same beat?

-I’ve had this question a lot and it really is part and parcel of the industry, on my website (i cant speak for others) the length of lease will go into affect from the date of purchase, so if you were to buy a basic lease from me today and then tomorrow another artist buys the exclusive, your rights will still remain intact for the 12 month period, but however when the license term ends you will no longer be able to renew your lease or purchase the exclusive, so if you’re interested in buying exclusively, it’s better to not wait around.
+I’ve had this question a lot and it really is part and parcel of the industry, on my website (i can’t speak for others) the length of the lease will go into effect from the date of purchase, so if you were to buy a basic lease from me today and then tomorrow another artist buys the exclusive, your rights will still remain intact for the 12 month period, but however when the license term ends you will no longer be able to renew your lease or purchase the exclusive, so if you’re interested in buying exclusively, it’s better to not wait around.

 How much does it cost to buy a beat?